www.LinuxHowtos.org

 treat DEST as a normal file

-print the name of each directory as it is created
+print the name of each created file or directory

 preserve SELinux security context